Train the decision.

 Synthesis

 All paths converge.
-The key principle is reinforced.
-Links to the exam domain and related content.
+The key decision principle is crystallized.
+Links to the exam domain and related training.

 Every wrong answer has a name

-In typical prep courses, wrong answers get a red X and a correct answer reveal.
-In Engram Kinetics, every wrong answer maps to a named cognitive error — a specific reasoning trap you can learn to recognize and avoid.
+In typical prep materials, wrong answers earn a red X and a correct-answer reveal.
+Here, every distractor maps to a named cognitive error — a specific reasoning trap catalogued across the entire platform.
+This isn't decoration.
+It's the mechanism that turns mistakes into diagnostic information about how you think.

 Seeing pathology where there's physiology

 Flagging a normal exercise response as abnormal.
-Example: calling a peak SBP of 200 mmHg "hypertensive" during a maximal GXT — when it's a normal, expected response.
+Example: calling a peak SBP of 200 mmHg "hypertensive" during a maximal GXT — when the abnormal threshold is >250 mmHg.

 Dismissing a red flag as normal